 The theme of oral teaching pervades the entire Seder.
 These Hebrew names form a rhyme that children can easily memorize: kiddush urkhatz karpas yachatz magid rakhtza motzi matzah maror korekh shulkhan orekh tzafun barukh hallel nirtzah.

 Catholics also light white candles before beginning the Holy Sacrifice of the Mass.

-Jewish tradition holds that the man leading the Seder wear a kitel, a plain white garment.
+Jewish tradition holds that the head of household, the man leading the Seder wear a kitel, a plain white garment.
 In an Orthodox Jewish Seder the head of household is always a man.
-Rabbi Yeshuawore a white garment while celebrating his Last Supper, and is traditionally depicted as wearing white, in a fulfillment of Isaiah’s prophecy, “Come now, let us reason together, says the LORD: though your sins are like scarlet, they shall be as white as snow” Is 1:18, and also the Jewish tradition.
+Rabbi Yeshua wore a white garment while celebrating his Last Supper, and is traditionally depicted as wearing white in a fulfillment of Isaiah’s prophecy, “Come now, let us reason together, says the LORD: though your sins are like scarlet, they shall be as white as snow” Is 1:18.

 The Seder Plate

 The Seder plate has six areas on which symbol foods are placed.
 The plate itself reminds Jews of Israel’s bondage in Egypt and deliverance from evil, but the six foods on it are together symbols of Israel’s redemption and deliverance: karpas and salt water, hazaret, maror, kharoset, beitza, and zeroah.

 2 Beitza, the hardboiled egg with the shell peeled off and the egg roasted brown.
 The original beitza was the daily Temple sacrifice; its flesh burned by the altar fire.
 During the Seder a slice of the roasted egg, representing life, is dipped into the salt water, the tears of life, and eaten, to remind Jews of their grief and tears from the loss of the Temple.